MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!TIP]
 > Instead of using a text editor to create your configuration.xml, we recommend that you use the [Office Customization Tool (OCT)](https://config.office.com).
 The OCT provides a web-based interface for making your selections and creating your configuration.xml file to be used with the Office Deployment Tool.
 For more information, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).

-If you’re deploying Office 365 ProPlus by using the Office 365 Client Installation wizard in System Center Configuration Manager (Current Branch) or by using Microsoft Intune, you’ll be able to set “Teams” to “Off” in the configuration UI.
+If you’re deploying Office 365 ProPlus by using the Office 365 Client Installation wizard in System Center Configuration Manager (Current Branch), you’ll be able to set “Teams” to “Off” in the configuration UI.

 If you’re letting your users install Office 365 ProPlus for themselves from the Office 365 portal, you can’t exclude Teams from being installed by default.

 If you want to remove Teams after it’s been installed, you can go to **Control Panel** > **Uninstall** a program.
 Select **Microsoft Teams** and then choose **Uninstall**.
 If you’re logged in with local administrator permissions on the computer, Teams will be uninstalled for all users.
 If you’re only logged in with user permissions, Teams is only uninstalled for that user.

-The guidance above in this section also applies to Office 365 Business, although Office 365 Business can’t be installed by using Microsoft Intune.
+The guidance above in this section also applies to Office 365 Business.

 ## What about existing installations of Office?